simple-guy1/bitcoin-full-node-guide/README.md

-# bitcoin-full-node
+# Bitcoin full node guide
-this repository serves me as guide for installing bitcoin full node on home Linux server<br>
+this repository serves me as guide for installing Bitcoin full node on home Linux server<br>

-I am writing this guide for myself in case I will need to go over Bitcoin full node (and related services) again in the future.
+I am writing this guide for myself in case I will need to go over Bitcoin full node (and related services) installation again in the future.
-I am not an expert in Bitcoin neither Linux, but I haven't found all-in-one guide covering path "from 0 to hero" anywhere on the internet, so I have decided to create one for myself.
+I am not an expert in Bitcoin neither Linux, but I haven't found all-in-one guide covering path "from 0 to hero" anywhere on the internet yet, so I have decided to create one for myself.
 I would like to ask potential other readers (if any), open issue or even better open PR, in case you will find some mistake, I am in the end just a simple guy.

 ## setup